Student Casual Employees

 After You Start Working

-Timesheets are required to be submitted to your deparment at the end of each pay period.
+All student casual employees are required to submit timesheets to your department at the end of each pay period.
 Timely submission of your timesheet will ensure that you are paid for the work done in that period.
-Please discuss the time sheet submission process with your department administrator, human resources representative or supervisor.
+Please discuss the timesheet submission process with your department administrator, human resources representative or supervisor.

 Please remember you will not get paid if you do not submit a completed timesheet to the appropriate person in the department in which you are working.